 The truth about relationships is that they are a lot of work, self-work and work together.
 If you are feeling overly jealous, it’s time to do some self-work or else the jealousy takes over and kills the relationship completely.

-The first thing to do is ask yourself why are you jealous?
+The first thing to do is ask yourself, “why are you jealous”?
 Are you insecure?
 Has your partner done things in the past to have made you feel that way?
+Perhaps yes or perhaps you are projecting former hurts onto them, which is not fair.
 Do you struggle with emotions of needing to be in control of your partner?
 Perhaps you are unhappy with a piece of yourself and afraid your partner will feel the same way?
 Whatever it is, it’s time to take a look at yourself and your wellness and decide what the real cause of your jealous behavior is.
 Once you’ve completed that step the real change begins.